BetterSEQTA/BetterSEQTA-Plus/README.md

 - The `src/interface` folder contains source React & Svelte files that are required for the Settings page.

 - The `dist` folder is where the compiled code ends up, this is the folder what you need to load into chrome as an unpacked extension for development.

+## Known Bugs
+> [!IMPORTANT]
+> Read This Before creating a bug report, any bug reports relating to already known/unfixable bugs WILL be deleted

+### Timetable Bugs
+- Editing a subject's colour causes the subject popup to not appear - Seqta issue, cannot fix
+- Scaling the timetable does not scale the time marker - Seqta issue, not high priority
+- The time marker lags behind as you scroll - Seqta issue, cannot fix

+### News Page Bugs
+- The news page's tab title sometimes does not change - In development
+- News page does not load in some instances of Firefox - In development

+### Theme Bugs
+- Images in themes fail to load in Firefox - In development

 ## Contributors